sttffe/ConsoleApp/README.md

-The project is built but when running outputs a lot of error messages.
+The project can be built but when running outputs a lot of error messages.

 But works fine when I comment out WordApp class.